philipxlee/baba-is-you/README.md

 * Interesting data files:
   * Tunnel Of The Crab King: an easy level that introduces opposing artificial players that may kill Baba.
   * Who is You: A medium level that demonstrates the feature of crabs moving towards the closest controllable block to them rather than all crabs moving towards one controllable.
+  * Dynamic: This is a medium level that demonstrates the dynamic rule changes in-game and also the ability to alter who/what you are controlling mid-game.
   * [PUT MORE HERE]

 * Key/Mouse inputs: